 Asked to provide their vision for EHRs over the next five years and beyond, they predicted that the future generation of EHRs will offer:

 - More accessibility and interoperability with other systems

 - Greater emphasis on patient centeredness to encourage patient engagement in care decisions and communication with providers

 The experts generally agreed that physicians and patients should have greater input into future EHR-related legislation and regulations.
 However, they disagreed on which forces should drive continued EHR development.
 Some promoted further government involvement and intervention, while others believed EHRs would advance more quickly if market forces were left to drive innovation.

 The complete report is available as a Document Download.

 Also below is the video of a February 16, 2012, webcast, "EHRs 2.0: What Does the Future Hold?" from Booz Allen Hamilton.
 The webcast was moderated by Susan Penfield of BAH and included these panelists:

 - Peter Basch, MD, FACP, ambulatory EHR and health IT policy, MedStar Health

-- Ted Eytan, MD, MPH, director, The Permanente Federation LLC, Kaiser Permanente
+- Ted Eytan, MD, MPH, director, The Permanente Federation, Kaiser Permanente

 - Peter L. Levin, PhD, chief technology officer, US Department of Veterans Affairs